top of page

 patia official website book for jiro-style ramen making class tokyo

 We run Japanese cooking classes in Tokyo.
 We also offer a Jiro-style Ramen making class with an English-speaking instructor.
-In this class, participants can go to a local supermarket in Akihabara to buy ingredients, make Jiro-style ramen from scratch, and eat it.
+In this class, participants can go to a grocery store in Akihabara to buy ingredients, make Jiro-style ramen from scratch, and eat it.
 We are hoping you to enjoy Japanese food experiences and create unforgettable memories in Tokyo.

 bottom of page